electrovir/virmator/README.md

 Initialize a repo with all virmator config files.

-## publish

-This command has not been implemented yet

 ## spellcheck

 Spellcheck code with cspell.
 By default this spellchecks every file in the entire repo (except for those ignored in the config file), including .dot files.
 If any arguments are passed to this command, the default cspell args that this command applies are ignored, you'll have to supply them via your args.